Wine93/learn-braft/ch05/5.3/load_snapshot.md

     // Default: Load nothing and returns error. virtual int on_snapshot_load(::braft::SnapshotReader* reader);

-    // Invoked when a configuration has been committed to the group virtual void on_configuration_committed(const ::braft::Configuration& conf);
     virtual void on_configuration_committed(const ::braft::Configuration& conf, int64_t index);
 };
 ```